-Mountain Home School Charter is a California public, personalized learning charter school that operates an independent study program for students in grades TK-8.
+Glacier High School Charter is a California public, personalized learning charter school that operates an independent study program for students in 9th-12th grade.
 We meet the needs of students who, together with their parents/guardians, have decided that a home-based style of education best suits them.
 This parent-led education, with parents assuming the role of teacher, creates an effective and successful environment for educating their children.
-Mountain Home believes that incorporating and empowering parents within the educational process is critically important, and is an essential part of how we operate as a charter school.
+Glacier High believes that incorporating and empowering parents within the educational process is critically important, and is an essential part of how we operate as a charter school.
 The parents' priorities, their leadership, and their daily hands-on involvement are essential to the progress and success of each student.
 This involvement is guided by a credentialed teacher who has also been trained as an advisor, counselor, and curriculum specialist.
 As an independent study, home-based program, students and their parents meet frequently with their assigned, credentialed Advising Teacher to discuss not only a student's academic progress, but also the well-being of each student.
 Our Advising Teachers, the student, and their parent/guardian work cooperatively and develop a strong relationship and trust with the family.

-Through the middle of July, Mountain Home was prepared to open the 2020-21 school year with a combination of distance learning and inperson instruction.
+Through the middle of July, Glacier was prepared to open the 2020-21 school year with a combination of distance learning and in-person instruction.
 We were prepared to comply with all guidelines and regulations required by our County Health Department with COVID-19 mitigation measures in place to allow small class size instruction, mask wearing, social distancing to allow for 6 feet of distancing, and rigorous cleaning and sanitation efforts.
 Under this re-opening plan, all stakeholders would abide by the safety guidelines.
-Mountain Home would require all staff and families to wear a mask or face shield, hold meetings outside or in large open areas of our building or in a classroom, and be required to sign a form affirming that he/she was free of virus symptoms and have not been in close contact with anyone experiencing symptoms while on campus.
+Glacier would require all staff and families to wear a mask or face shield, hold meetings outside or in large open areas of our building or in a classroom, and be required to sign a form affirming that he/she was free of virus symptoms and have not been in close contact with anyone experiencing symptoms while on campus.

-Students and parents are able to choose the Instructional delivery method that best supports student learning: participation in our small onsite math or enrichment classes, online instruction through Edgenuity, or a standards-aligned textbook curriculum format.
-These blended learning options allow our school to best support all students who choose to attend Mountain Home.
+Students and parents are able to choose the Instructional delivery method that best supports student learning: participation in our small class on-site courses, distance learning only courses, online instruction through Edgenuity and/or Rosetta Stone, online community college courses, or a standards-aligned textbook curriculum format.
+These blended learning options allow our school to best support all students who choose to attend Glacier.

 Formal and informal progress monitoring will be provided by Advising and classroom teachers.
-Grades, for students who enroll in our math courses, will reflect students' performance and be reported on a monthly basis to students, parents, and the principal.
-In addition, student progress reports will be communicated to the Section 504 and/or SpEd Coordinator or RSP Teacher, and ELPAC Testing Coordinator as needed.
+Grades will reflect students' performance and be reported on a monthly basis to students, parents, and the principal.
+In addition, student progress reports will be communicated to the high school counselor, Section 504 and SpEd Coordinator or RSP Teacher, and ELPAC Testing Coordinator as needed.

-While staying abreast of state and county guidelines, Mountain Home prepared for the following in-person and distance learning instruction:
+While staying abreast of state and county guidelines, Glacier prepared for the following in-person and distance learning instruction:

-- 1. all in-person classes would have no more than 10 students, allowing for social distancing protocol - 2. to accommodate enrollment numbers, multiple sessions of the same class were added - 3. replaced Google Meet with Zoom for instruction delivery in distance learning classes - 4. use of Google Classroom as our learning management system - 5. recording of every distance learning class
+- 1. all in-person classes would have no more than 10 students, allowing for social distancing protocol - 2. to accommodate enrollment numbers, multiple sessions of the same course were added - 3. replaced Google Meet with Zoom for instruction delivery in distance learning courses - 4. use of Google Classroom as our learning management system - 5. recording of every distance learning class